infil00p/cordova-crosswalk-engine/README.md

 Makes your Cordova application use the [Crosswalk WebView](https://crosswalk-project.org/) instead of the System WebView.
 Requires cordova-android 4.0 or greater.

-## Benefits
+### Benefits

+* WebView doesn't change depending on Android version
-Capabilities: such as WebRTC, WebAudio, and Accelerated 2D Canvas Performance improvements
+* Capabilities: such as WebRTC, WebAudio, Web Components
-Consistent user experience and reduced testing effort across Android devices
+* Performance improvements (compared to older system webviews)

-## Drawbacks
+### Drawbacks

-Increased memory footprint
+* Increased memory footprint
-An overhead of ~30MB (as reported by the RSS column of ps) Unlike the system WebVew, Crosswalk resources are not shareable between applications Increased APK size (about 17MB)
+  * An overhead of ~30MB (as reported by the RSS column of ps)
+* Increased APK size (about 17MB)
-Increased size on disk when installed (about 50MB) Crosswalk Webview does not auto-update
+* Increased size on disk when installed (about 50MB)
-You have to manually upgrade and re-publish your app to take advantage of any Crosswalk performance improvements
+* Crosswalk WebView stores data (IndexedDB, LocalStorage, etc) separately from System WebView
+  * You'll need to manually migrate local data when switching between the two

 ### Install